ptrebert/project-cross-species/annotation/datasrc/README_datasrc.md

  * changed approach since gene-level expression quantification is anyway required; downloaded all ENCODE file metadata and created normalized annotation file from that (encode_metadata_ro.tsv)

+Note 2017-01-31

+ * Update of ENCODE metadata annotation file revealed that some data files have been archived in the meantime, i.e., they are no longer documented in the metadata file.
+It follows that the status as of 2016-07-13 represents the ENCODE data freeze for this project.